PDF Cover

 Shift toward lightweight and high-efficiency turbine materials

-The aerospace and power generation industries now drive their primary market expansion through their adoption of lightweight high efficiency turbine materials which will add USD 815 million to the Nickel Superalloy market during 2030.
+The aerospace and power generation industries now drive their primary market expansion through their adoption of lightweight high efficiency turbine materials which will add $815 million to the Nickel Superalloy market during 2030.
 The increasing demands from OEMs for higher turbine inlet temperatures and better fuel efficiency have led to a market shift toward using single crystal and directionally solidified Nickel Superalloy components together with powder based superalloys produced through advanced powder metallurgy techniques.
 The company has started a structural improvement of its product range by adding high value turbine blades and essential hot section components for aerospace turbines and industrial gas turbines which enables them to charge higher prices and select more stringent suppliers.
 The manufacturers who achieve better creep resistance and thermal efficiency and longer component life expectancy will gain dominant market positions which will establish Nickel Superalloy as the fundamental high temperature alloy for developing future propulsion and energy systems.

 02